secretstartups/handbook/content/handbook/product/product-principles.md

 - When we need to add capabilities that an admin needs to apply across the entire organization, then we provide them at the organization level.
 - When we need to add capabilities that need to apply across all projects in a group, but not applicable to all groups in an organization, then we provide them at a group level.
 - When we need to add capabilities that need to apply across a specific project, but not all projects in a group, then we provide them at a project level.
-- For capabilities our users want applied to a set of groups, it is tempting to create another aggregation concept for a “set of groups”.
+- For capabilities our users want applied to a set of groups, it is tempting to create another aggregation concept for a "set of groups".
 We do not consider that until it is available both at the project and group level for a few months.
 The solution is to implement it for all groups at the organization level or for each group in the set individually.
-- For capabilities our users want applied to a set of projects, it is tempting to create another aggregation concept for a “set of projects”.
+- For capabilities our users want applied to a set of projects, it is tempting to create another aggregation concept for a "set of projects".
 We do not consider that until it is available both at the project and group level for a few months.
 The solution is to implement it for all projects at the group level or for each project in the set individually.

 Note: This implies that we will take pains to avoid instance-level features as we expect to move all capabilities from instance to organization over time.